dougeby/IntuneDocs/intune/lookout-mtd-connector-integration.md

 ---
 # required metadata

-title: Set up your Lookout integration with Microsoft Intune
+title: Set up your Lookout integration with Microsoft Intune | Microsoft Intune
-titlesuffix:
 description: Learn about integrating Intune with Lookout Mobile Threat Defense to control mobile device access to your corporate resources.
 keywords:
 author: brenduns